 As a beach destination, the UK is massively underrated.
 I reckon the best coasts and beaches are in northern Scotland, but I (obviously) haven’t visited every coastal spot in the UK.
 So maybe I’m totally wrong.

-Probably the world’s most well-known writer, Shakespeare is famous for writing tedious plays that people pretend to enjoy.
+Probably the world’s most well-known writer, Shakespeare is famous for writing tedious plays that people pretend to enjoy (Or maybe they really do?
+I don’t know).

 Some of his most famous are Macbeth, Hamlet, and Romeo and Juliet.
 But don’t worry, he’s penned plenty more borefests, if you just can’t get enough of watching plays you don’t even understand.